 First time home buyers may find an irrevocable period to be a welcome relief to holding offers.
 As a result, you may find them more willing to submit an offer under this condition.

 There are cons to an irrevocable period.
-As an example, let’s say someone buying a house gets a bully offer right after listing.
+As an example, let’s say buyer clients submits and offer on the house right after listing.
 The home receives less exposure because many buyers haven’t had a chance to see it.

-This happens periodically, but even then Beth and Ryan have strategies to mitigate the impact of this situation.
+This happens periodically, but even then Beth and Ryan have strategies for their seller clients to mitigate the impact of this situation.

 Your listing day of the week is crucial here.
 Instead of listing a home on a Monday with 48hrs irrevocable, aim to list on a Thursday afternoon.
 This will maximize the weekend and allow for out of town buyers.

-Beth and Ryan Waller are Guelph Realtors, you can reach them here with any listing related questions you may have.
+Beth and Ryan Waller are Guelph Real estate agents, you can reach them here with any listing related questions you may have!
+Our team would be happy to help!